John Watts (merchant): East India and Virginia Companies

 He was one of the founders of the East India Company, and on 11 April 1601 was elected its governor, during the imprisonment of Sir Thomas Smythe.
 He served as a Sheriff of the City of London in 1597.
-On the accession of James I he was knighted on 26 July 1603, becoming Lord Mayor of London in 1606–1607.
+On the accession of King James he was knighted on 26 July 1603, becoming Lord Mayor of London in 1606–1607.
 The Spanish ambassador however noted his displeasure in this appointment in a letter to the king of Spain, Philip III, describing Watts as "the greatest pirate that has ever been in this kingdom".
 During the following years he was an active member of the Virginia Company.
 In the city of London, Watts was a member of the Clothworkers' Company.

 Watts died at his seat in Hertfordshire in September 1616, and was buried on the 7th of the month at Ware.

 Family

 By his wife Margaret, daughter of Sir James Hawes, knt. (lord mayor in 1574), he left four sons and four daughters.
-The eldest son, John, served in the Cadiz expedition and was knighted for his good service in 1625; he subsequently served under George Villiers, 1st Duke of Buckingham in the Rhé expedition, and under Count Mansfeldt in the Electorate of the Palatinate; he married Mary, daughter of Thomas Bayning, and aunt of Paul Bayning, 1st Viscount Bayning, and left numerous issue.
+The eldest son, John, served in the Cádiz expedition and was knighted for his good service in 1625; he subsequently served under George Villiers, 1st Duke of Buckingham in the Rhé expedition, and under Count Mansfeldt in the Electorate of the Palatinate; he married Mary, daughter of Thomas Bayning, and aunt of Paul Bayning, 1st Viscount Bayning, and left numerous issue.
 His eldest son (grandson of the lord mayor), who also became Sir John Watts, served an apprenticeship in arms under his father.
 He was knighted in 1642, and received a commission to raise a troop of arms for the king.
 Having been expelled from the governorship of Chirk Castle, he attached himself to Arthur Capell, 1st Baron Capell of Hadham, and was one of the defenders of Colchester Castle (August 1648).
 He compounded for delinquency by paying a fine, and was discharged on 11 May 1649; however, he was forced to sell to Sir John Buck his manor of Mardocks in Ware.
 After the Restoration he was made receiver for Essex and Hertfordshire.
 He died about 1680, and was buried in the church of Hertingfordbury.
-William Watts, First English Consul in Malta, (Testamente 1610 Notary Gio Simone de Lucia), married to Antonia Logiovanne, their eldest son Alberto Watts, was married in 1623 to Maltese lady Maria Chiantar, their daughter Lady Domenichella Watts was married in 1649 at Saint John's Co-Cathedral in Malta to Italian knight Leonardo de Candia, with issue in the Kingdon of the Two Sicilies (Testamente 1689); first cousins of Robert Watts, who emigrated to the United States, and the father of John Watts, a New York City merchant.

-His descendants live on to this day, still remaining in the UK, England and Wales, and the Americas.